Paul von Hindenburg: Second presidency

 By January 1932, at the age of 84, Hindenburg was vacillating about running for a second term.
 Brüning recalled that once the president came to meet him at the railway station, but failed to recognize him.
-On the other hand, Franz von Papen, a later chancellor, found that despite minor lapses the president remained competent until his last days.
-Hindenburg was persuaded to run by the Kamarilla, and supported by the Centre Party, the Deutsche Volkspartei (DVP) and the Social Democratic Party of Germany (SPD), which regarded him as the only hope of defeating Hitler.
+On the other hand, Franz von Papen, a later chancellor, found that despite minor lapses with his short-term memory, the president remained competent until his last days.
+Hindenburg was persuaded to run by the Kamarilla (his son Oskar, Groener, Meissner and Schleicher), and supported by the Centre Party, the Deutsche Volkspartei (DVP) and the Social Democratic Party of Germany (SPD), which regarded him as the only hope of defeating Hitler.
 His fighting spirit was evoked by Nazi taunts when he appeared in public and in a few weeks three million Germans signed a petition urging him to carry on.
-His intentions were not to "abandon my efforts for a healthy move to the Right".
-Brüning proposed to the Reichstag that in light of the still-escalating economic disaster—now some of the largest banks had failed—the election should be postponed for two years, which would have required a two-thirds assent, to which the Nazis would never agree.
+Brüning proposed to the Reichstag that in light of the still-escalating economic disaster — now some of the largest banks had failed — the election should be postponed for two years, which would have required a two-thirds assent, to which the Nazis would never agree.
 Hitler was to be one of his opponents in the election.
-Hindenburg left most campaigning to others, in his single radio address he stressed the need for unity, "I recall the spirit of 1914, and the mood at the front, which asked about the man, and not about his class or party".
-Hitler campaigned vigorously throughout Germany.
+Hindenburg left most campaigning to others; in his single radio address he stressed the need for unity.
+"I recall the spirit of 1914, and the mood at the front, which asked about the man, and not about his class or party."
+Hitler campaigned vigorously throughout Germany in the first round of voting and the runoff.

-In the first round of voting in March 1932, Hindenburg was front-runner, but failed to gain the required majority.
+In the first round of voting in March 1932, Hindenburg was the front-runner, but failed to gain the required majority.
 In the runoff the following month Hindenburg won with 53 percent of the vote.
 However, he was disappointed because he lost voters from the right, only winning by the support of those who had strongly opposed him seven years before.
 He wrote "Despite all the blows in the neck I have taken, I will not abandon my efforts for a healthy move to the Right".
-He called in the party leaders for advice, during the meetings Meissner led the discussions while Hindenburg would only speak briefly on crucial points.
+He called in the party leaders for advice.
+During the meetings Meissner led the discussions while Hindenburg would only speak briefly on crucial points.
 Schleicher took the lead in choosing the cabinet, in which he was Reichswehr Minister.
 Groener was now even more unpopular to the right because he had banned wearing party uniforms in public.
-On 13 May 1932 Schleicher told Groener that he had "lost the confidence of the Army" and must resign at once.
+On 13 May 1932, Schleicher told Groener that he had "lost the confidence of the Army" and must resign at once.
 Once Groener was gone, the ban was lifted and the Nazi brownshirts were back battling on the streets.